pro-jeet/GrabNYTimesNew/README.md

 X-Code 9.3-compatible
 iOS DEPLOYMENT TARGET 11+

+Used Swift 4
+Used Pods -> SidebarOverlay', 'ReachabilitySwift', 'NVActivityIndicatorView', 'SDWebImage', '~> 4.0'

 Requires Valid apple id to run the project (Change bundle idenitfier if you need to test with your apple id or send me a request to add your id in development team).

 After downloading the project follow the steps: